OCA/reporting-engine/report_layout_config/README.rst

 Usage
 =====

--  In Setting/General Setting/Business Documents:
+-  In Setting/General Setting/Document Layout:

    -  Click on Configure Document Layout
    -  On the wizard choose Layout images